Roadburn Festival: Legacy and impact

-Artists often collaborate for exclusive Roadburn live performances, and some of these collaborative relationships are furthered in official studio recordings.
-Converge's 11th album Bloodmoon: I (2021), a collaboration with Chelsea Wolfe, arose from the band's "Blood Moon" performance at Roadburn in 2016.
-May Our Chambers Be Full (2020), a collaborative studio album by Emma Ruth Rundle and Thou, was the result of a live performance between Rundle and Thou at 2019's Roadburn, which was suggested by artistic director Hoeijmakers.
-Following Full of Hell and Nothing's "Full of Nothing" collaboration performance at Roadburn 2022, the bands released the material on the studio album When No Birds Sing in 2023.

 The festival attempted to reunite the American screamo band Orchid, offering the largest known reunion deal to them, but vocalist Jayson Green did not tell his bandmates about the requests.

 The Luxembourgish newspaper Woxx noted that Roadburn featured "many more women on stage than at usual metal festivals", a platforming of queer issues, and a relatively high amount of non-Western performers.
 Hoeijmakers commented that "if you’re offering forward-thinking music and art, you attract forward-thinking people.
 We never set out to make Roadburn an overtly political festival, but of course it’s very obvious where Roadburn stands.
 We want to be inclusive, we want to be diverse."

+Collaborations and live albums

+Artists often collaborate for exclusive Roadburn live performances, and some of these collaborative relationships are furthered in official studio recordings.
+Converge's 11th album Bloodmoon: I (2021), a collaboration with Chelsea Wolfe, arose from the band's "Blood Moon" performance at Roadburn in 2016.
+May Our Chambers Be Full (2020), a collaborative studio album by Emma Ruth Rundle and Thou, was the result of a live performance between Rundle and Thou at 2019's Roadburn, which was suggested by artistic director Hoeijmakers.
+Following Full of Hell and Nothing's "Full of Nothing" collaboration performance at Roadburn 2022, the bands released the material on the studio album When No Birds Sing in 2023.
+Drowse and Ragana collaborated at Roadburn 2024 with the piece "The Ash from Mount Saint Helens", which was turned into a studio album Ash Souvenir in 2025.